 Case Study: Hendrick Hudson School District

 Overseeing the IT needs of five schools, including a host of administrators, teachers and over 2,500 students is the job of the Hendrick Hudson School District’s Director of Technology Mathew Swerdloff.
 Ensuring the school district’s data and applications remain up and running, no matter what happens, is one of Swerdloff’s key responsibilities.
 But finding the right automated, online data protection proved more difficult than he expected.
-Only after implementing EVault SaaS data protection from EVault, a Seagate Company, was he able to realize all his goals.
+Only after implementing EVault Cloud Backup Service data protection from EVault, a Seagate Company, was he able to realize all his goals.

 A few years back, Swerdloff and his team had been dealing with many of the same issues of other organizations using tape-based backup processes.
 At the time, the school district’s servers were spread across multiple locations.
 This required tapes to be shuttled between sites for safe-keeping.
 The first step to a solution was to consolidate servers into the district’s primary headquarters location.
 Internal auditors looking at the school district’s tape backup practices also encouraged Swerdloff to come up with a better way to secure backup data offsite for secure storage and assured recovery.
 Those recommendations fit well with Swerdloff’s own reasoning at the time, since he was eager to replace his cumbersome tape backup with some form of automated online remote backup.

 After first trying, then discarding another online backup service provider, Swerdloff developed a much better idea about what he wanted—and didn’t want—in the next backup service he tried.
 “This time, I knew more about what I was looking for,” said Swerdloff.
 “I sent out an RFP to a number of vendors, which included the need to perform a full-blown deployment as a test on every server.
 I ultimately narrowed it down to three vendors based on price and demos.
-EVault [with EVault SaaS data protection] was what ultimately won out.”
+EVault [with EVault Cloud Backup Service data protection] was what ultimately won out.”

 He was confident EVault could help him achieve the top goals he had in mind for this type of service: